-The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$230,372 for 2019, \$100,491 for 2018 and \$115,649 for 2017.
+The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$147,579 for 2020, \$230,372 for 2019 and \$100,491 for 2018.

 Subject to approval by the Board, the Association may allow directors honoraria of up to \$700 for attendance at other meetings or special assignments.
 Directors were paid an annual retainer fee of \$7,000, except for the chairman of the Board who receives \$11,000.
 Members of committees also received a \$3,000 retainer.
 The chairs of the Governance and Audit Committees also received a \$1,000 and \$2,500 retainer, respectively.
-Total compensation paid to directors as a group was \$339,875.
+Total compensation paid to directors as a group was \$301,850.
 No director received more than \$5,000 in non-cash compensation during the year.

-The following represents certain information regarding the directors of the Association as of the end of 2019 and their principal occupations during the past five years.
+The following represents certain information regarding the directors of the Association as of the end of 2020 and their principal occupations during the past five years.

 Shawn D. Wolfinger, Chairman, is an owner of Timberwolf Lands, LLC.
 Mr. Wolfinger and his father also own Northern Forests, LLC.
 These forestry consulting companies provide timber sales for clients in northern Pennsylvania and western New York.
 They also manage several thousand acres of family owned land through Wolfinger Timberlands, LLC.
-Mr. Wolfinger holds real estate sales licenses in Pennsylvania and New York through Timberland Realty.
 He is active in the local community, serving on the Potter County Housing and Redevelopment Authority board of directors.
-He is a member of the Pennsylvania Forest Products Association, Northcentral Pennsylvania Forest Land Owners Association, Chautauqua County Board of Realtors, Potato Creek Trail Association, Coudersport Golf Club, St. Eulalia Catholic Church and volunteers as a member of the Big 30 Football All Star Selection Committee.
+He is a member of the Pennsylvania Forest Products Association, Northcentral Pennsylvania Forest Land Owners Association, Potato Creek Trail Association, Coudersport Golf Club, St. Eulalia Catholic Church and volunteers as a member of the Big 30 Football All Star Selection Committee.
 Richard A. Allen, Vice Chairman, owns and operates Crabapple Valley Farms, a 100-acre registered Black Angus cow/calf operation.
 He is also employed by Allen-Hill Dairy, LLC.
 He is a member of the Pennsylvania Angus Association and the Pennsylvania Holstein Association.